ReCodEx/utils/runners/cs/README.md

 The simple C# environment uses direct compilation by Roslyn, so it does not require `.csproj` files.
 However, for execution, the `Program.runtimeconfig.json` file is required to specify the target framework.
 This file is present in both execution pipelines and it must be updated if the target framework changes on the workers.

+### Project C# execution

+The compilation is performed using `dotnet build` and allows access to the internet (to download NuGet packages).
+For safety reasons, there are some limitations imposed by the `build-dotnet.sh` script (which wraps the build).
+The script:
+- Makes sure there is one `.csproj` file in the root of the solution.
+- The project uses `Microsoft.NET.Sdk` and does not employ any steps that will trigger code during the build phase (no `<Target>`, `<UsingTask>`, or `<Import>` elements).
+- The project does not contain any `.props`, `.targets`, or `.dll` files.
+- The loader executable is renamed to `__recodex_exe__`, so it can be easily found by the execution pipeline.
+- The whole output directory is zipped to a single file for easier transfer between compilation and execution steps (which are sandbox-ed separately).

+The execution is very similar to standard ELF execution, the only difference is that the entire bin folder needs to be transferred and unzipped before execution.

 ### Additional files

 - `Reader.cs` - Contains the `Reader` class for reading data.
 This class was originally created to ease the transition from Pascal to C# where the users were used to simple operations for reading text files.
 It is mostly deprecated, but preserved for backward compatibility.